 I thought about her on my drive home, and our time together.
 Her observations of the pictures she showed me were often poetic, which is a gift of hers.
 A sylph perching on a mountain ledge and gazing at the sky was “trying to understand the clouds.”

 Lately I’ve been leaving the radio off for the day’s-end commute.
 I open the windows enough for fresh air, not so much that I’m buffeted.
 The air rushing past fills my ears in a pleasant way, and I feel any tension in my face relax.

 This girl, my client, made a meaningful choice.
 Really, more fabrication than deception.
 I believe she wants to possess the skill that she admires, to have a direct connection to a world of possibilities much grander and more colorful than she perceives in her actual life.
 Given what I know of that life, why would I seek to take such a dream from her?
 Like an imaginary friend, it will fade when she has no further need of it.

 Sometimes the clouds take strange shapes.
 That evening, it was as if an enormous, thick, soft anvil rose up from the horizon.
 I drove toward it, trying to understand it.

 How is it the end of August already?
 I’m deeply grateful for my readers, and in 2018, I’d love to reach more.
 If you enjoyed this piece, please consider sharing it with anyone you feel might like it, too, by linking to it in whatever way works for you.
 I typically post once a month, so no barrage.

-Out of respect for client privacy, names here are always changed or omitted.
+Out of respect for client privacy, names here are always changed or omitted, and details may be altered in fact while relevant in spirit.
 Text and image copyrights held by me.
-If you enjoyed this piece, please consider sharing it.
 To subscribe and receive future posts, please look to the upper right on your computer screen, or scroll to the bottom of the page on your mobile device.
-Thank you for reading!
+Thank you, and warm regards.